ha/doozerd/README.md

 ## What can I do with it?

+We have a detailed description of the [data model](https://github.com/ha/doozerd/blob/master/doc/data-model.md).

-For a list of commands see the [protocol spec](https://github.com/ha/doozerd/blob/master/doc/proto.md)
+For ways to manipulate or read the data, see the [protocol spec](https://github.com/ha/doozerd/blob/master/doc/proto.md).

 ## Similar Projects